What is an FHA loan?

 FHA Loan Overview

-An FHA loan can be used to buy a house or refinance an existing mortgage.
-You can buy a house with a lower down payment than a conventional loan, or use a streamline refinance to refinance your current mortgage in order to lower your current payment, with less documentation than a traditional loan.
+A loan from the Federal Housing Administration (FHA) can be used to buy a house or refinance an existing mortgage.
+You can buy a house with a lower down payment than a Conventional loan, or use a streamline refinance to refinance your current mortgage in order to reduce your current payment, with less documentation and information than a traditional loan.

-For 2020, individuals may borrow up to 96.5% of the value of a home with an FHA loan, leaving only 3.5% of the home’s value to put down.
-The FHA loan limit for most of the country is $331,760 and up to $765,600 in high cost areas.
+For 2022, individuals may borrow up to 96.5% of the value of a home with an FHA loan, leaving only 3.5% of the home’s value to put down.
+The FHA loan limit for most of the country is $420,680 and up to $970,800 in costly areas.

 FHA Loan Requirements